kevin10261/SQL-Tweet/README.md

 ## User Guide

+### DataBase Import
+- Write the name of the database name which is "SQLdatabase.db"

 ### User Registration

 - Run the script and follow the prompts to input name, password, email, city, and timezone.